Collusion is a not for profit company working at the intersection

 respond to the unique opportunity to build on Cambridge’s indigenous strength as a world leading technology innovation hub

-deliver critically engaged artistic work that is a product of the unique resources within the city
+deliver critically engaged artistic work that is a product of the unique resources within the city and wider area

 deliver exceptional experiences for audiences as both participants and viewers